 You begin with a series of core and optional units.
 All students take Academic Research and Writing and Approaches to History - core MA units that enable you to develop critical research skills and approaches that underlie the later assessments.

 You also choose a further unit from a wide range of Lecture Response Units (interactive units that combine seminar and lecture elements) on subjects that span the period from 1000 to the present.
 In the second teaching block, you will select three primary source-based seminar units from a wide range of options.

 In the third semester, you will write a primary source-based dissertation of up to 15,000 words, supervised one-on-one by an academic in the department.
 You will identify the subject for your dissertation in the spring, but most of the research is conducted over the summer.
 The dissertation is submitted in mid-September.

-An upper second-class honours degree (or equivalent).
-Non-traditional qualifications may also be considered.
+An upper second-class honours degree (or international equivalent) in an arts, humanities or social sciences discipline.
+Non-traditional qualifications/routes may also be considered.